-Thousands of cyclists, paddlers and walkers will be on the move again at the Mayor’s Hike, Bike & Paddle Monday, May 31 as it returns for a 17th consecutive Memorial Day at Waterfront Park.
+Louisville cyclists, paddlers and walkers will be on the move again at the Mayor’s Hike, Bike & Paddle Monday, Sept.
+6 as it returns for another Labor Day at a new location at the Community Boat House at 1325 River Road.
 All portions of the event have been reworked to ensure participants will be socially distanced.

 “One of our city’s goals is to make Louisville a healthier city.
-That’s been especially challenging for the last 14 months.
-But that means the need for many of us to get out and get moving is greater than ever,” said Mayor Greg Fischer.
-“Every year, one of the best things about Hike, Bike & Paddle is that there are people who come here and exercise maybe for the first time in a while and then begin a more regular commitment.
+And that includes the need to get out and get moving,” said the Mayor.
+“Every year, one of the best things about Hike, Bike & Paddle is that there are people who come here and exercise, maybe for the first time in a while, and then begin a more regular commitment.
 That’s what we want to encourage – and celebrate.”

 “As a nationally recognized healthiest employer, we are committed to providing a culture of health and wellness within our organization and throughout the community.
 Making the time for exercise, a key area of self-care, has been especially important during the past year and remains essential,” said Russell F. Cox, president and chief executive officer, Norton Healthcare.
-“It’s exciting this event is once again live, and we encourage everyone to live a healthy lifestyle and participate in this fun event.”
+“We encourage everyone to live a healthy lifestyle and participate safely.”

-Starting at 8 a.m., the event will showcase demonstrations and group participation in Yoga, Tai Chi, Zumba in socially distanced PODs on Waterfront’s South Great Lawn.
+Starting at 8 a.m., the event will showcase demonstrations and group participation in Yoga, Tai Chi, Zumba adhering to social distancing guidelines.

-Participants are encouraged to bring water bottles, as there will be no refill station this year, but Coca-Cola will provide bottled refreshments upon completion of hike or bike activity.
+Participants are encouraged to bring water bottles, as there will be no refill station this year.

 This is the 17th year for the Hike, Bike & Paddle events, which are held each Memorial Day and Labor Day.
 The events are part of the city’s Healthy Hometown Movement, created to encourage Louisville residents to be more active and make healthier lifestyle choices.

-Media sponsors include MIX 106.9, Louisville Public Media, Outfront Media and WLKY.
+Media sponsors include 106.9 Play!, Louisville Public Media, Outfront Media and WLKY.